Over-the-Counter Medicines for AllergiesSkip to the navigation

 It is usually best to take only single-ingredient allergy or cold preparations, instead of those containing many active ingredients .
 Talk with a pharmacist if you have any questions.

 Over-the-counter medicines used to control the symptoms of allergies, including allergic rhinitis, include:

-reduce or stop sneezing, runny noses, and itching.
-Examples of over-the-counter
+.
+These reduce or stop sneezing, runny noses, and itching.

 - Possible problems with nasal sprays include irritation, burning or itching of nasal passages, and sneezing.
 Overuse can make your congestion worse ( rebound congestion ).
 So don't use the medicine longer than the label says.
 Examples of spray decongestants are oxymetazoline (such as Afrin, Dristan, or Zicam Extreme Congestion Relief) and phenylephrine (such as Neo-Synephrine).

 - Decongestants you take by mouth (oral) can cause you to feel nervous or shaky, have a rapid heart rate, or have trouble sleeping.
 If you have high blood pressure, oral decongestants may make it worse.
 You should use them only if your high blood pressure is under control.
 Examples of nonprescription oral decongestants include phenylephrine, such as Sudafed PE.